Alejandro-FA/UPF-Deep_Learning/P4/report.md

 When we were playing with the base code provided in the examples, we had one execution in which the model didn't explode due to numerical instability.
 Furthermore, both the Generator loss and the Discriminator loss converged to a similar value.
 However, the generated images were horrendous, more monster-like than human-like. **Our conclusion of this result was that the performance of the Discriminator was very poor, and that perhaps we needed to train it more than the Generator**.

 By default, the example code intercalates training between the Generator and the Discriminator every batch.
 Our first modification was to change this from every batch to every epoch, since we had enough computational resources to run the model for a large number of epochs.
 We changed this because we believed that training with the whole dataset instead of just a batch could improve stability.
-However, this modification did not result in any noticeable improvement.
+However, this modification alone did not result in any noticeable improvement.
+However, after having implemented some additional modifications mentioned in the following section, we were able to conclude that this solution had better performance than the original one.

 Our next step was to unbalance the training and train the Discriminator for $k$ epochs, and then train the generator for just $1$ epoch.
-We have tried with values for $k$ in the range of $[2, 10]$, but none of them have helped to stabilise the training.
+We have tried with values for $k$ in the range of $[2, 10]$, but none of them have helped to stabilise the training nor to improve the quality of the generated images.

 ### Research about common GAN-training practices